reduxjs/react-redux/docs/api.md

 // we can do the same for dispatch function mapDispatchToPropsFactory(initialState, initialProps) {
-  // react router history push doesn't change, so we can use a factory, function goToSomeLink(){
+  // react router history is a mutable object, so we can inject it within a dispatch factory function goToSomeLink(){
     initialProps.history.push('some/link');
   }
   return function(dispatch){
     return {
       addTodo: function(todo){
-        // connect to API here
+        // with thunk or similar middleware
-        goToSomeLink();
+        // dispatch(addTodo(todo)) and then if success -> goToSomeLink()
       }
     }
   }
 }

-export default connect(mapStateToProps, actionCreators)(TodoApp)
+export default connect(mapStateToPropsFactory, mapDispatchToPropsFactory)(TodoApp)
 ```

 <a id="connectAdvanced"></a>